 White House Press Secretary Scott McClellan soon denied that Rove was Novack’s anonymous sources.
 Bush followed by saying: “…if there is a leak out of my administration I want to know who it is.
 And if the person has violated the law, the person will be taken care of.”

 But following an FBI investigation and a Grand Jury hearing, “Scooter” Libby was convicted of obstruction of justice, making false statements, and two counts of perjury.
-Rove was ever indicted for leaking Plame’s name to Novak.
+Rove was never indicted for leaking Plame’s name to Novak.
 Rove’s defense was that he had only outed “Joe Wilson’s wife” as a covert CIA agent, but had never mentioned her name.

 But Dick Cheney later publicly excoriated Bush for not protecting Libby.
 And in 2008 McClellan toured the nation with his tell-all book What Happened, charging that Bush had authorized the leaking of Plane’s identity.
 He told CNN that Cheney should be forced to testify under oath about the Plame leak.